Ocular hypertension — high pressure inside the eyes — is not just a number but can have serious consequences.

 If left untreated, it can lead to optic nerve damage and vision loss.

-4. Ocular hypertension typically doesn’t have any symptoms.
+Ocular hypertension typically doesn’t show any noticeable signs or symptoms at first.

-While there is no cure for ocular hypertension, with careful monitoring and treatment, when necessary, you can decrease the risk of damage to your eyes.
+However, with careful monitoring and treatment, you can decrease your risk of sight-threatening complications.

-The purpose of ocular hypertension surgery is to build a conduit for excess aqueous fluid to drain from the eye.
+In some cases, surgery may be necessary.to improve aqueous fluid drainage from the eye.
 This can be done with a laser or with more traditional surgical methods.

 LEARN MORE: Guide to Eye Health